cginternals/globjects/README.md

 find_package(globjects QUIET) # if you want to check for existance find_package(globjects REQUIRED) # if it is really required in your project
 ```
-Finally, just link glbinding to your own library or executable:
+Finally, just link globjects to your own library or executable:
 ```
 target_link_libraries(${target} ...
 PUBLIC globjects::globjects)
 ```